5 Easy Bike Tours in Australia for Bike Touring Beginners

 4. From Adelaide

-Adelaide is flat and has lots of tarmac bike paths and off-road bikeways, sealed though along the beaches and the Torrens River.
-Following the Torrens River from Henley Beach or the city center for many kilometers through the cities suburbs is easy and enjoyable.
+Adelaide is flat and has lots of tarmac bike paths and off-road bikeways, sealed through along the beaches and the Torrens River.
+Following the Torrens River from Henley Beach or the city center for many kilometers through the city’s suburbs is easy and enjoyable.

-The path is on both sides of the river for many kilometers and well signed.
-Allow 2-3 days for Adelaide beaches and river tour.
+The path is on both sides of the river for many kilometers and is well-signed.
+Allow 2-3 days for Adelaide beaches and river tours.
 There are no circuit routes just rides there and back.
 Eating and shopping at the Adelaide City Market is an experience I recommend.

 5. Barossa Valley